Web-Projects-Course/javascript-in-class-exercise/README.md

   var artist = { name: "Barry", medium: "Painting", age: 32 };
 ```

+Notice that instead of square brackets we are using curly braces around objects.
 You can access the values of the object by using square brackets(similar to arrays) or using dot notation.
 We will primarily use dot notation.

 ```javascript
 artist["name"]